simonevaccari/cwl-eoap/docs/usage-scenarios.md

 * Platform Z to accept the deployment of a new process
 * Platform Z to execute a process with specific parameters

-The scenarios cover the three “build to run” operations: Build, Deploy and Run.
+The scenarios cover the three "build to run" operations: Build, Deploy and Run.

 ## Build